Navy Secretary threatened to resign, but not the Top SEAL officer: officials

-Navy Secretary threatened to resign over Trump's request, but not top SEAL commander: officials
+Navy secretary threatened to resign over Trump's request, but not top SEAL commander: officials

 Navy Secretary Richard Spencer threatened to resign if the Navy was not allowed to go through with an administrative review board next month to determine if Eddie Gallagher could remain a SEAL, multiple Navy officials confirmed to Fox News.